nutanix-japan/nai-llm/docs/iep_250/iep_deploy.md

         ```{ .text, .no-copy}
         Release "nai-core" has been upgraded.
 Happy Helming!
         NAME: nai-core
-        LAST DEPLOYED: Sat Apr  4 09:08:31 2026
+        LAST DEPLOYED: Tue Feb 17 12:00:35 2026
         NAMESPACE: nai-system
         STATUS: deployed
         REVISION: 2
         TEST SUITE: None
         ```

-12. Verify that the NAI Core Pods are running and healthy - there should be more jobs completing and pods coming up to establish NAI functionality
+8. Verify that the NAI Core Pods are running and healthy - there should be more jobs completing and pods coming up to establish NAI functionality

     === ":octicons-command-palette-16: Command"